Caramelized Lemon Turmeric Sauce

 Loaded Lemon Hummus

-Caution, this sauce is for lemon lovers only!
-This versatile sauce has sweet, tart, bitter, and charred flavors and makes use of a very unique ingredient: the whole lemon peel.
+This versatile vegan lemon sauce has sweet, tart, bitter, and caramelized flavors and makes use of a very unique ingredient: the whole lemon peel.
+You'll want to put it on everything!

 Author: